Cong902/mylab_jlc/content/en/home/welcome.md

 ---
 ***

-The Brain, Cognition and Language Learning Lab is co-directed by Drs.
-Cong Liu and Lu Jiao.
-Work in our lab aims to better understand how people learn and process a second language, which includes 1) neural basis of bilingual processing, 2) neural basis of second language learning, and 3) foreign language effects on social decision.
-Our work relies on behavioral paradigms and methods from cognitive neuroscience (including EEG and fMRI).
+The Brain Cognition and Language Learning Laboratory investigates the cognitive and neural mechanisms underlying second language learning and bilingual language processing.
+The laboratory’s research focuses on three main areas: 1) Cognitive and neural mechanisms of language learning; 2) The influence of language on social cognition, including thinking and decision-making; and 3) Cognitive and neural mechanisms of bilingual language processing.
+Our work relies on behavioral paradigms and methods from cognitive neuroscience (including EEG, fNIRS, and fMRI).